Why This Matters

 Water Infrastructure Funding (2013)

-• Proposition 6 created the State Water Implementation Fund for Texas (SWIFT)—transferring $2 billion from the Rainy Day Fund
+- Proposition 6 created the State Water Implementation Fund for Texas (SWIFT), transferring $2 billion from the Economic Stabilization Fund (commonly called the Rainy Day Fund)

-• Reflects the constitutional importance of water rights in a state where "whiskey is for drinking, water is for fighting over"
+- Reflects the constitutional importance of water rights in a state where competition among agriculture, cities, and industry for limited water supplies has been a defining issue since settlement

-Compare: Prohibition (1919) vs. Water Infrastructure (2013)—both involve state regulation of liquids, but that's where the similarity ends.
-Prohibition reflected moral concerns and ultimately failed; water funding reflects practical planning and has broad bipartisan support.
-One shows the limits of using constitutions for social control; the other shows their value for long-term resource management.
+Compare: Prohibition (1919) vs. Water Infrastructure (2013): Prohibition reflected moral concerns and ultimately failed; water funding reflects practical long-term planning and has broad bipartisan support.
+One shows the limits of using constitutions for social control; the other shows their value for resource management.

 Quick Reference Table